Bobby1417/future-ready-talent-project/README.md

 ### Primary Azure Technology :
 Static Web Apps , Visual Studio Code , Microsoft Azure Portal
+### 1. Azure Static Web Apps :
+Azure Static Web Apps played a role in effortlessly deploying and managing my internship project website.
+This serverless platform eliminated the need for me to handle any infrastructure allowing me to concentrate on developing the web apps functionality.
+The integration of the platform with GitHub made it possible for automated deployment whenever I made changes to the code repository resulting in a development process.

+Using Azure Static Web Apps provided benefits, including;

+ *Simplified Deployment;*The platform simplified the deployment process enabling me to deploy the website without dealing with servers.

+ *Continuous Integration and Delivery (CI/CD);* The seamless integration with GitHub automatic deployment ensuring that any code modifications were promptly reflected on the website.

+ *Global Distribution;* Azure Static Web Apps utilized Azures network to deliver the website rapidly and reliably worldwide providing an optimal user experience.

+ *Cost Effectiveness;* With its pay as you go pricing model I only paid for the resources used making it a cost effective solution, for my project.
+### 2. Visual Studio Code :
+Visual Studio Code played a role in my web development process by serving as a reliable and user friendly code editor.
+Its intuitive interface, support for extensions and seamless integration with various development tools made it the perfect choice for my project.

+I found several key features of Visual Studio Code to be particularly advantageous;

+ *User Friendly Interface;* The clean and intuitive interface simplified the editing and navigation of code allowing me to focus on the development process of dealing with complicated menus.

+ *Extension Support;* The wide range of extensions provided added functionality and support for different programming languages and frameworks catering to the specific requirements of my project.

+ *Integration with Development Tools;* Visual Studio Code seamlessly integrated with development tools like Git, debuggers and linters.
+This integration streamlined my workflow enabling code editing and debugging.

+ *Compatibility across Platforms;* Thanks, to its platform compatibility I could work on my project from any device irrespective of the operating system.
+ ### 3. Microsoft Azure Portal :
+The Microsoft Azure Portal acted as a hub for managing all my Azure resources, including Static Web Apps and Visual Studio Codespaces.
+Its user friendly interface and comprehensive management tools made it easier to configure, monitor and troubleshoot my projects Azure resources.

+Using the Azure Portal offered advantages for overseeing my projects Azure resources;

+ *Centralized Management;* The centralized management console streamlined the process of handling all the Azure resources providing a platform to manage the projects infrastructure.

+ *User Friendly Interface;* The intuitive interface simplified finding, configuring and managing Azure resources without needing in depth knowledge of Azure CLI commands.

+ *Real time Monitoring;* By leveraging real time monitoring capabilities of the portal I could proactively.
+Resolve any issues with my Azure resources to ensure optimal performance and availability.

+ *Cost Management;* The comprehensive cost management tools provided insights into my projects usage and expenses related to Azure resources.
+This enabled me to optimize costs and identify areas for savings.

+In summary effectively utilizing tools such as Azure Static Web Apps, Visual Studio Code along, with the Microsoft Azure Portal played a role in the successful development and deployment of my internship project.
+These Azure services offer an effective platform, for creating, overseeing and monitoring my web application guaranteeing a smooth user experience.

 ### Industry :
 Ed-Tech